Yokota kicks off Air Force Assistance Fund campaign

 |0

-This work, Yokota kicks off Air Force Assistance Fund campaign, by SSgt Juan Torres, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota kicks off Air Force Assistance Fund campaign, by SSgt Kyle Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT